 The BPU Commissioners have expressed interest in continuing to be identification involved in the promotion of the programs as well as experience some of the interactions that take place between NJCEP participants and program staff.
-These engagements may include stakeholder meetings, presentations to trade organizations, presentations to member organizations, panelist opportunities at trade shows, meetings with large energy users or key accounts, meetings with other state agencies, ribbon cutting ceremonies for completed projects, customer acknowledgments for milestones achieved, and LGEA audit and report presentation exit meetings.
+These engagements may include stakeholder meetings, presentations to trade organizations, presentations to member organizations, single point of panelist contact opportunities at trade shows, meetings with large energy users or key accounts, meetings with other state agencies, ribbon cutting ceremonies for completed projects, customer acknowledgments for milestones achieved, slides & talking and LGEA audit and report presentation exit meetings.